aspose-svg/Aspose.SVG-Documentation/content/net/FAQ/_index.md

 2. Creating SVG sprites by hand.
 This way could get time-consuming and tedious.

 3. Using online sprite creators.
-Aspose.SVG Online SVG Sprite Creator offers a convenient way to automate the process of SVG sprites making.
+Aspose.SVG Online [**SVG Sprite Generator**](https://products.aspose.app/svg/svg-sprite-generator) offers a convenient way to automate the process of SVG sprites making.

 ## **What is text vectorization?**